Embed your typeform

 Here’s what it will look like at 0%, 50% and 100%:

-Click Change to text link to show text instead of a button.
+Click Change button to text to show text instead of a button.
 You can choose the text and font size using the slider.
 Remember, your text font is chosen in the Design tab:

 You can choose to hide the header (only displayed when you use a Question Group).
 Here’s what you see with the header enabled: